InvestmentinNewTaipeiCity

 School Incubation Centers

-Seventeen schools in New Taipei City have established business incubation centers, including the National Taiwan University of Arts Innovation Incubator Center...
+Eighteen schools in New Taipei City have established business incubation centers, including the National Taiwan University of Arts Innovation Incubator Center...

 Read More

-Seventeen schools in New Taipei City have established business incubation centers, including the National Taiwan University of Arts Innovation Incubator Center, National Taipei University Center for Innovation and Entrepreneurship, Fu Jen Catholic University Center of Technology Transfer and Resource Integration, Tam Kang University Cham Pion Innovation Incubation Center, and Ming Chi University of Technology Innovation and Incubation Center.
+Eighteen schools in New Taipei City have established business incubation centers, including the National Taiwan University of Arts Innovation Incubator Center, National Taipei University Center for Innovation and Entrepreneurship, Fu Jen Catholic University Center of Technology Transfer and Resource Integration, Tam Kang University Cham Pion Innovation Incubation Center, and Ming Chi University of Technology Innovation and Incubation Center.
 In addition to establishing incubators throughout the administrative districts of New Taipei City, universities draw on their strengths to cultivate innovation and combine academic research resources to assist startups in accelerating innovation, research, and development.

 The New Taipei City Government partnered with Amazon Web Services (AWS) and FCC Partners in launching the Joint Innovation Center in August 2018.
 The center is located in Banqiao Tpark.
 It strives to integrate industry, government, university, research, finance, and innovation resources to accelerate industry innovation and global expansion.
 Today, the center has cultivated three generations of innovators, some 49 teams specializing in smart manufacturing, smart medicine, smart retail, and smart life.
 The center organizes various activities, such as product and service briefings, business courses, founder clubs, and investor clubs, to expand new ventures and help innovators understand new development trends.